“Without the countryside there is no city”.

-The AGRAP project, funded by UK PACT, and delivered in partnership with WWF, Climate Group, and the Tropical Forest Alliance (TFA), has been rolled out in Madre de Dios precisely to address some of the ways in which Amazon regions are suffering.
+The project, funded by UK PACT, and delivered in partnership with WWF, Climate Group, and the Tropical Forest Alliance (TFA), has been rolled out in Madre de Dios precisely to address some of the ways in which Amazon regions are suffering.

 Madre de Dios is in the Peruvian Amazon and deforestation here has been driven almost entirely by cattle farming.
 It has therefore been essential to look at ways of reducing pressure on soil, forests and water as part of strategic plans to end the chain of environmental damage.

-AGRAP has been demonstrating the value of regenerative cattle ranching as an alternative way of farming that can restore soil health and reverse the impacts of deforestation: protecting and revitalizing surrounding ecosystems and making farming more sustainable.
+This pilot project has been demonstrating the value of regenerative cattle ranching as an alternative way of farming that can restore soil health and reverse the impacts of deforestation: protecting and revitalizing surrounding ecosystems and making farming more sustainable.

-The project has built technical capacity locally through the development of silvopastoral systems, which intersperse cattle farms with wooded areas to provide a buffer against environmental harm.
+It's built technical capacity locally through the development of silvopastoral systems, which intersperse cattle farms with wooded areas to provide a buffer against environmental harm.
 These wooded areas help to protect local biodiversity as well as providing farmers with extra, diversified income from forest products.

 Panellists shared several key learnings from the project